Picademy North America

 A total of 80 educators from all over the globe visited Liberty Science Center the week of June 18 – 22 to learn coding and technology skills as part of the Raspberry Pi Foundation’s Picademy program.
 The week of learning culminated in a programming design challenge where the participants created projects using their new skills via the Raspberry Pi computer.

-Busy this summer?
-Sign up to our newsletter to receive information on future programs:
+Sign up to receive information on future programs:

 Since 2016, Picademy has reached over 790 educators in North America and supported them to teach computing with confidence, creativity, and excitement.
 Picademy North America is funded in part by the Broadcom Foundation.